szczurek-lab/seqme/docs/index.rst

 **seqme** is a modular and highly extendable python library containing model-agnostic metrics for evaluating biological sequences.

 Quick start
 -----------

 Install seqme and the protein language model, ESM-2.

 .. code-block:: bash

     pip install seqme[esm2]

-Let's compute a few metrics on example sequences.

 Run in a Jupyter notebook: